workswiththeweb/share-on-lemmy/README.md

+I'm working on this in my free time.
+Expect an update soon.

 # share-on-mastodon
 A customizable "Share on Mastodon" button.
 The goal in making this web component was to create a simple "Share on Mastodon" button people could easily add to the